 2. Sgagliozze (deep fried polenta)

-Despite sounding like a skin condition that itches (or maybe that’s just my pronunciation), sgagliozze was one of the most naughty but nice Puglia foods.
+Despite sounding like a skin condition that itches (or maybe that’s just my pronunciation), sgagliozze was one of the most naughty but nice things I ate.
 Typically served as street food, all you need to do to find it is follow the soft scent of subtle frying.

-To cook sgagliozze the oil is heated until it’s boiling hotter than hell before half inch thick sized slices of polenta are dropped in.
+To cook sgagliozze the oil is heated until it’s boiling hotter than hell before half-inch thick-sized slices of polenta are dropped in.
 This simple dish, which features nothing more than corn flour, salt and oil is a quick cook that’s best eaten hot, though do spare a thought for the roof of your mouth and let the oil cool a little bit first.
-If you find yourself peckish as you see the sights of Puglia, scagliozze is a great pit-stop food.
+If you find yourself peckish as you see the sights of Puglia, sgagliozze is a great pit-stop food.

 3. Orecchiette pasta